Associate Professor (Teaching) of Sociology (by courtesy)

 Director, Program in Feminist, Gender, and Sexuality Studies

-Cross-national studies of gender and higher education, gender and textbooks, and the worldwide expansion of early childhood education.
+Cross-national studies of gender and higher education, representations of gender and children in textbooks, and mothers' aspirations for children in India.

-Christine Min Wotipka is Associate Professor (Teaching) of Education and (by courtesy) Sociology; Director of the Master’s Program in International Comparative Education and International Education Policy Analysis at the Stanford Graduate School of Education; and Director of the Program in Feminist, Gender, and Sexuality Studies.
+Christine Min Wotipka is Associate Professor (Teaching) of Education and (by courtesy) Sociology; Director of the Master’s Program in International Comparative Education and International Education Policy Analysis at the Stanford Graduate School of Education; and Director of the Program in Feminist, Gender, and Sexuality Studies at Stanford University.
 She also serves as co-Resident Fellow at the Education and Society Theme (EAST) House.

 In 2010, Dr. Wotipka co-founded the Education and Society Theme (EAST) House – a living-learning space for undergraduates interested in educational research, policy, activism, and teaching.
 Dr. Wotipka leads a weekly seminar at EAST House titled “Current Issues and Debates in Education.”
-In addition to this and the seminars she leads for the master’s program, her main teaching contributions consist of gender-focused courses, in particular “Education, Gender, and Development” and “Gender and Higher Education: National and International Perspectives.”
-Both of these courses are cross-listed in Sociology and Feminist, Gender, and Sexuality Studies.
+In addition to this and the seminars she leads for the master’s program, her main teaching contributions consist of gender-focused courses, in particular “Education, Gender, and Development,” which is cross-listed in Education; Sociology; and Feminist, Gender, and Sexuality Studies.

 Dr. Wotipka earned her BA (summa cum laude) in International Relations and French at the University of Minnesota-Twin Cities, and MA in Sociology and PhD in International Comparative Education at Stanford University.
 Prior to joining the faculty at Stanford, she was an assistant professor at the University of Minnesota-Twin Cities and a visiting assistant professor/global fellow at the University of California, Los Angeles.
 Between her undergraduate and graduate studies, she served as a United States Peace Corps volunteer in rural northeast Thailand.

-Dr. Wotipka enjoys spending her free time with her husband, their two school-aged children, and their rescue dog, a poochon named Zebi (“river” in Chippewa).
+Dr. Wotipka spends her free time with her husband, their two school-aged children, and rescue dog.
 She enjoys politics, the outdoors, independent movies, and fiery Asian food.